-Major examples of "exercises his rights ... solely for the purpose of causing damages to the other party (which is considered as an abuse of right" are as follows:
+&lt;sup>13 Major examples of "exercises his rights ... solely for the purpose of causing damages to the other party (which is considered as an abuse of right" are as follows:

-Anotstu District Court, August 10, 1926 (p.11 of Houritsu Shimbun, No. 2648)
+Anotstu District Court, August 10, 1926; Shimbun No.2648 p.11

-[&]quot;If a right holder willfully or negligently exercises his rights beyond the appropriate scope and in an

-- (B) If the patent holder exercises his rights solely for the purpose of gaining unfair profits, it is likely that such exercise of rights will be considered illegitimate.
-44 - (ii) Objective Aspect - (A) If the patent holder commits one or more of the actions listed below in the course of exercising his patent rights, such action may be a negative factor in the determination of the legitimacy of such exercise of rights. - a) The patent holder commits an act which is not compliant with the principle of faith and trust such as making inconsistent allegations without any reasonable cause.
-45/46 - b) The patent holder unilaterally forces the other party to suffer disadvantages, deviating from the purpose of the Patent Law, which is "encouragement of inappropriate manner, and infringes the rights of another person, such exercise of rights shall be considered as an abuse of right, and such right holder will be liable in tort, . . . even though the defendant built the premises on his own land the exercise of rights comes from the intention to hinder the defendant's exercise of ownership rights and operation of the hospital (Building No.5), and so it is evidently an abuse of ownership rights."
+&quot;If a right holder willfully or negligently exercises his rights beyond the appropriate scope and in an inappropriate manner, and infringes the rights of another person, such exercise of rights shall be considered as an abuse of right, and such right holder will be liable in tort, . . . even though the defendant built the premises on his own land . . . . the exercise of rights comes from the intention to hinder the defendant's exercise of ownership rights and operation of the hospital (Building No.5), and so it is evidently an abuse of ownership rights."